Always saw it around when growing up but never realized how useful it is. Here is an info graph, which summarizes it all.....

 Mr. Sanders suggests paying special attention to others' facial expressions in videoconferences, stopping the conversation to acknowledge their feelings if necessary.
 Empathizing with others' feelings creates a sense of connection.

 A common mistake people make on video is to play the comedian.
 Mr. Sanders says: "If you insist on poking fun at someone, it has to be you."
+Lessons to implement:

 - Authenticity: behave in natural and comfortable manner, rather than stiff or self-absorbed